 Services can be booked via CEITEC planning board under the Tickets tab.
 The user specifies the aim of the experiment, gives relevant information on the sample and his/her preference for when the analysis should be performed.
 The user is then contacted by a member of the CF staff in order to discuss further details.

 The user reserves the instruments and services via CEITEC booking table.
 Users can gain access to the booking after logging through the account of his/her institution.
 A simple guide for booking of devices/services on CEITEC intranet can be found on the this web pages of the core facility.

 Rules for using CF BIC instruments/services:

-Each user of CF BIC instrumentation (either in user or service mode) has to comply to some basic rules regarding the reservation system (booking), training, good laboratory praxis, etc. These are summed up in the special file (click the link below).
+Each user of CF BIC instrumentation (either in user or service mode) has to comply with some basic rules regarding the reservation system (booking), training, good laboratory praxis, etc. These are summed up in the special file (click the link below).

 Location, booking hours:

-Core Facility instruments are situated in buildings C04 of Masaryk University Campus in Brno, Bohunice (UKB).
+Core Facility instruments are situated in buildings C04 and C12 of Masaryk University Campus in Brno, Bohunice (UKB).
 Detailed information on the location and the instrument time available for booking is available on our web pages.

 Fees for using instruments/services of Core Facility:

 Users interested in accessing the Core Facility (Czech and international researchers from universities and research institutes) can benefit from the support of the research infrastructure CIISB, funded by the Ministry of Education, Youth and Sports of the Czech Republic.

 Users from Instruct-ERIC partners (Belgium, EMBL, Finland, France, Greece, Israel, Italy, Latvia, Lithuania, Netherlands, Portugal, Slovakia, Slovenia, Spain and United Kingdom) can apply for access via Instruct access.